Skip to main content

 Gheela Pitha or Ghila pitha Recipe and A very happy Rongali Bihu

-A torrent of memory flared up on me when I think about the Gheela/Ghila pitha and I behold the moment.
-Gheela pitha and Bihu are synonyms for that matter in Assamese celebrations an essential Assamese dessert recipe.
-The clear sky, blooming flowers, and light greenery are what I am enjoying right now here in Connecticut, while in my homeland Assam is preparing for our most whimsical festival Bohag Bihu and New year.
-A thousand miles apart from my home and my loved ones, I reminisce those yesteryears and thought of making Gheela Pitha.
-Unlike Xutuli pitha Gheela Pitha is easy to make with just 3 ingredients.
-Gheela pitha shape is inspired by a seed that children used to use as a toy.
-Flat and round shape gheela pitha is a ubiquitous dessert that you get to eat in an Assamese household especially in Bihu or any other special celebration.
+A torrent of memory flared up in me when I think about the Gheela/Ghila pitha, and I behold the moment.
+Gheela pitha and Bihu are synonyms, in that matter, in Assamese celebrations, an essential Assamese dessert recipe.
+The clear sky, blooming flowers, and light greenery are what I am enjoying right now here in Connecticut, while in my homeland, Assam, is preparing for our most whimsical festival, Bohag Bihu, and the New Year.
+A thousand miles away from my home and loved ones, I reminisce about those yesteryears and think of making Gheela Pitha.
+Unlike Xutuli pitha, Gheela Pitha is easy to make with just 3 ingredients.
+Gheela pitha's shape is inspired by a seed that children used to use as a toy.
+Flat and round-shaped gheela pitha is a ubiquitous dessert that you can find in an Assamese household, especially during Bihu or any other special celebration.

 Ingredients